What does TDD mean for me, the Tester?

 The situation drives the approach to testing.

-I left a waterfall / staged delivery organization to join an XP development team practicing TDD.
+I left a waterfall / staged delivery organisation to join an XP development team practising TDD.
 My previous approaches to testing were not applicable.

-I needed to inspect and adapt in order to provide valuable testing in the new organization.
-The Context Driven Testing community really helped me to grow and understand what kind of Tester and team player I was.
+I needed to inspect and adapt in order to provide valuable testing in the new organisation.
+The Context-Driven Testing community really helped me to grow and understand what kind of Tester and team player I was.